 - Any physiological disorder or condition, cosmetic or disfigurement, or anatomical loss affecting one or more of the following body systems: neurological; musculoskeletal; special sense organs; respiratory, including speech organs; cardiovascular; reproductive; digestive; genito-urinary; hemic and lymphatic; skin; and endocrine; or - Any mental or psychological disorder, such as mental retardation, organic brain syndrome, emotional or mental illness, and specific learning disabilities.
 The term "physical or mental impairment" includes, but is not limited to: such diseases and conditions as orthopedic, visual, speech and hearing impairments, cerebral palsy, autism, epilepsy, muscular dystrophy, multiple sclerosis, cancer, heart disease, diabetes, mental retardation, emotional illness, drug addiction and alcoholism.

 "Major life activities" includes, but is not limited to, caring for oneself, performing manual tasks, walking, seeing, hearing, breathing, learning, and/or working.

 "Has a record of such impairment" means has a history of, or has been misclassified as having, a mental or physical impairment that substantially limits one or more major live activities.

 "Is regarded as having an impairment" is defined as having a physical or mental impairment that does not substantially limit one or more major life activities but is treated by a public entity (such as the PHA) as constituting such a limitation; has none of the impairments defined in this section but is treated by a public entity as having such an impairment; or has a physical or mental impairment that substantially limits one or more major life activities, only as a result of the attitudes of others toward that impairment.

 The definition of a person with disabilities does not include:

-- Current illegal drug users - People whose alcohol use interferes with the rights of others - Persons who objectively pose a direct threat or substantial risk of harm to others that cannot be controlled with a reasonable accommodation under the public housing program The above definition of disability determines whether an applicant or participant is entitled to any of the protections of federal disability civil rights laws.
+- Current illegal drug users - People whose alcohol use constitutes a direct threat to property or safety of others

+The above definition of disability determines whether an applicant or participant is entitled to any of the protections of federal disability civil rights laws.
 Thus, a person who does not meet this definition of disability is not entitled to a reasonable accommodation under federal civil rights and fair housing laws and regulations.

 The HUD definition of a person with a disability is much narrower than the civil rights definition of disability.
 The HUD definition of a person with a disability is used for purposes of receiving the disabled family preference, the \$400 elderly/disabled household deduction, the allowance for medical expenses, or the allowance for disability assistance expenses.

 The definition of a person with a disability for purposes of granting a reasonable accommodation request is much broader than the HUD definition of disability.
 Many people will not qualify as a disabled person under the public housing program, yet an accommodation is needed to provide equal opportunity.

+ELIGIBILITY

-Chapter 3 ELIGIBILITY INTRODUCTION The PHA is responsible for ensuring that every individual and family admitted to the public housing program meets all program eligibility requirements.
+The PHA is responsible for ensuring that every individual and family admitted to the public housing program meets all program eligibility requirements.
 This includes any individual approved to join the family after the family has been admitted to the program.
 The family must provide any information needed by the PHA to confirm eligibility and determine the level of the family's assistance.

 To be eligible for the public housing program:

 - The applicant family must: - Qualify as a family as defined by HUD and the PHA. - Have income at or below HUD-specified income limits. - Qualify on the basis of citizenship or the eligible immigrant status of family members. - Provide social security number information for household members as required. - Consent to the PHA's collection and use of family information as provided for in PHAprovided consent forms. - The PHA must determine that the current or past behavior of household members does not include activities that are prohibited by HUD or the PHA.

 This chapter contains three parts: